funfunvietnam/funfunvietnam.github.io/_posts/2018-07-03-how-i-learnt-vietnamese.md

 layout:   post
 title:    How I learnt Vietnamese
 keywords: learn,Vietnamese,books,recommended,how to learn vietnamese
-desc:     Last year, I have a plan to travel to Vietnam as a backpacker.
+description: Last year, I have a plan to travel to Vietnam as a backpacker.
 It’s my first time to visit this country, so I thought I should learn some Vietnamese.
 Then, I bought a Vietnamese language book for Chinese beginner.
 thumbnail: /assets/images/vietnamese-conversation.png
 comments: true
 ---